Table of Contents

 Different Types of Term Life Insurance

 Premiums stay the same over the term of the policy.
-The policy can be renewed at the end of the term, but the premiums will begin to steadily rise.
+The policy can be renewed at the end of the term, but the premiums will likely be higher at that time.

-The coverage is renewable after a given term, whether it’s a year, five years, or longer.
+The coverage is renewable after a year.
 The coverage will stay in force, even if the insured person would be rejected when applying for a brand-new policy.
-Like most other term policies, the premiums are based on the insured’s age and health at the time of renewal.
+Like most other term policies, the premiums are based on the insured’s age at the time of renewal.

 If the insured person outlives the term of the policy, the insurance company will pay back, or return, the premiums to the policyholder.
-The catch is that premiums for return of premium policies are about three times higher than for other term policies.
+The catch is that premiums for return of premium term life insurance policies are about three times higher than for other term policies.

 The benefits steadily decrease over the course of the term.
-The decreases generally occur at annual intervals or a few months at a time.
+The decreases generally occur at specified annual or monthly intervals.

 Premiums and coverage remain the same for the duration of the policy.